XG-PRO/Secret-Santa/README.md

 Add the amount of people participating in the Secret Santa process (more than 2 people and of course different names).

-After you enter each name, the same amount of fiels will be created in the respective directory where the program was executed.
-Each file has the name of a person who particiapted and inside each file is the name of the person who they are going to get a gift for.
+After you enter each name, the same amount of files will be created in the respective directory where the program was executed.
+Each file has the name of a person who particiapted and inside each file is the name of the person whom they are going to get a gift for.
 Simply send the file without opening it to its respective owner and only open the file with your name in.

 -------------------------------------------------------How it works------------------------------------------------------------